 How to Create a Table of Contents in WordPress Manually

 Creating a table of contents from scratch using the WordPress Editor can be useful for users who only need one for a few posts or pages and don’t need the site-wide functionality of a plugin.
 And creating one is fairly simple (and kinda fun) once you understand the concept.

-A table of contents is basically a list of anchor links that jump to specified sections or headings of a page.
+A table of contents is a list of anchor links that jump to specified sections or headings of a page.
 So, if you’ve created an anchor link on a page or in a navigation menu before, you are already familiar with the basics of creating a table of contents.
-If your not familiar with anchor links (or jump links), we have a complete guide on how to create anchor links in WordPress.
+If you’re not familiar with anchor links (or jump links), we have a complete guide on how to create anchor links in WordPress.

 Here’s how to create a table of contents from scratch on a WordPress post:

 1. Create Your List of Headings for Your Table of Contents